The churches we read about in the Bible can seem so different from the churches most of us have experienced...

 So we’re reevaluating the Western/Americanized church and getting back to the basics.
 We’re asking difficult questions and counting the costs but believe the future of the Church is bright.
 The same God who worked in power through the first churches is at work in us today.
 We don’t have all of the answers and won’t get everything right but, with the Bible and the Spirit to guide us, we’re stepping out in faith as a new community of Christians in Wilmington.
 There is a role in this story that God is writing for everyone.
 What’s yours?

-We exist to glorify God by enjoying him, loving one another, and helping others through faith in Jesus and the power of the Spirit.
+We exist to glorify God by enjoying him and loving our neighbors through faith in Jesus and the power of the Spirit.

 Our Mission is Joy